North Dakota issues no travel advisory in Grand Forks area

 BISMARCK, N.D.
 (AP) — North Dakota officials are advising motorists not to travel in the Grand Forks area because of near-zero visibility and icy roads.

-The state Department of Transportation and Highway Patrol issued the no travel advisory for the area Sunday afternoon.
+The state issued the no travel advisory for the area Sunday.
+Dan Riddle, a meteorologist with the National Weather Service office in Grand Forks, says at least six inches of snow have fallen in the area, with potential for a few more by evening.

 Officials also say a travel alert remains effective for northeastern and parts of southeastern North Dakota because of icy and snow-covered roads and low visibility.
-A travel alert means motorists can still travel, but could encounter roads with difficult winter weather driving conditions.
+That means motorists can still travel, but could encounter roads with difficult winter weather driving conditions.

-Cities in the travel alert include: Drayton, Grafton, Pembina, Jamestown, Valley City and Ellendale.

 Most Read Nation & World Stories